timeplus-io/docs/docs/proton-manage-stream.md

 ## ALTER STREAM

-Currently we don't recommend to alter the schema of streams in Proton.
+Currently we don't recommend to alter the schema of streams in Timeplus.
 The only exception is you can modify the retention policy for historical store.

 ### MODIFY TTL